ArtikF/Discord365/README.md

 # Credits
  - [Dz3n](https://github.com/feel-the-dz3n)

-Discord 365 is powered by [Discord.Net](https://github.com/discord-net/Discord.Net)
+Discord 365 is powered by [Discord.Net](https://github.com/discord-net/Discord.Net) and [Octokit](https://github.com/octokit/octokit.net).

 *it will not work on [ReactOS](https://github/reactos/reactos) unless they have .NET 4.7.1 and WPF*